How antibiotics affect your child's health

 Probiotics provide beneficial bacteria that may help restore the microbiome, especially after antibiotics or early-life disruptions like C-section birth.
 Choosing the right strain and format matters – guidance from a gut health test can help.

-How do you know If the gut microbiome has recovered?
+if the gut microbiome has recovered?

 Every child is different, and you can’t always see the effects of antibiotics on the outside.
 However, there are ways to check how their gut bacteria are doing and what you can do to help.